bdefore/universal-redux/README.md

-# Redux Universal Starter
+# Redux Universal Renderer

 ### Why?

-This starter forked off of [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) with the goal of making an npm module for an easier starting point for new projects.
+This project forked off of [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) with the goal of making an npm module for an easier starting point for new projects.
 Please refer to the README there for more details and join the discussion at the pull request here: https://github.com/erikras/react-redux-universal-hot-example/pull/626, and please open an issue if you find one.

 ### Usage

-An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project and is deployed on Heroku here: https://redux-universal-starter.herokuapp.com
+An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project and is deployed on Heroku here: https://redux-universal-renderer.herokuapp.com

 - Install

 ```
-npm install redux-universal-starter
+npm install redux-universal-renderer
 ```

 - Add a `webpack` object in `src/config.js` that defines what properties you want to override during the build step.